 Scout Tickets

 The “scout ticket” is a paper or digital file that summarizes all the information available on a single well.
-Basic information like the well name, location, depth, and date completed will be found here.
-Also, there will be a record of the major formation tops encountered in the well, what “treatments,” if any were used, whether the well was fracked or not, and how much oil or gas the well produced initially.
+The basic data like the well name, location, depth, and date completed will be found here.
+Also, there will be a record of the major formation tops encountered in the well, what “treatments,” if any were used; whether the well was fracked or not and the volumes of oil or gas the well produced initially.
 It is a one-stop-shop for finding out the basic information about a well!

 Most states allow energy companies to hold some drilling information secret, perhaps for a year.
-This is done to protect trade secrets for a short while until the information becomes publicly available.
-Electric logs are often kept “tight” for year.
+This is done to protect trade secrets for a short while before the information becomes publicly available.
+Electric logs are often kept “tight” for a year or so.
+This ensures the operator who made the discovery will have the opportunity to acquire additional necessary leases before the “cat is out of the bag.”

 Early Scouting